ljsinclair/featurebase-docs/docs/cloud/cloud-quickstart.md

 ## Sign-Up Overview

+If you have already signed up skip to [Configuring your environment](#configuring-your-environment)

 First, sign up for your [Free Trial](https://www.featurebase.com/cloud).
 Click the ```Start Cloud Trial``` button to navigate to the FeatureBase Cloud application and set up your account.
 You will be asked to enter your First Name, Last Name, Email address, and password.
 You will also be asked to read and agree to the [FeatureBase Terms of Service](https://www.featurebase.com/cloud-terms/).